 Boasting a history of 2.500 years by preserving various monuments along with some world class museums, Athens is an attractive destination with a vibrant contemporary cultural life.
 The founding of Athens dates back to mythological times.
 The city’s history is still evident in the form of many Ancient Greek, Roman and Byzantine monuments.

-A center for the arts, learning and philosophy, home of Plato’s Academy and Aristotle’s Lyceum, Athens was also the birthplace of Socrates, Pericles, Sophocles and its many other prominent philosophers, writers and politicians of the ancient world.
-It is widely referred to as the cradle of Western civilization and the birthplace of democracy, largely due to the impact of its cultural and political achievements during the 5th and 4th centuries BC on the rest of the, then known, European continent.
+A hub for the arts and philosophy during Antiquity, Athens was the home of Plato’s Academy and Aristotle’s Lyceum.
+The city was also the birthplace of Socrates, Pericles, and Sophocles among many other prominent philosophers, writers and politicians.
+The city is widely referred to as the cradle of Western civilization and the birthplace of democracy, largely due to the impact of its cultural and political achievements during the 5th and 4th centuries BC on the rest of Europe.

 Athens was the host city of the first modern-day Olympic Games in 1896.
-Having hosted the 2004 Olympic Games, Athens can evidently meet the requirements of the most demanding of events, always delivering an impeccable result.
+Having hosted the Olympic Games again in 2004, the city has proven to meet the requirements of one of the most demanding events, delivering an impeccable result.

 Hadrian’s Arch and the Temple of Olympian Zeus

 Before starting the climb to get the Parthenon, it is impossible to miss a monument as impressive as Hadrian’s Arch.
 Constructed in 131 AD by the Roman Emperor, it was created to form an entrance for the new city and separate it from the old one.
 From the side of the monument that faces the Acropolis one can see the inscription “This is Athens, the former city of Theseus” while on the other side “This is the city of Hadrian and not of Theseus.